harvspex/lexiconizer/README.md

     - Start with the same letter
     - Or have the same 2<sup>nd</sup> letter

 If neither the 1<sup>st</sup> nor the 2<sup>nd</sup> letter match, then there are more than one different characters, meaning the words are not neighbours.
-Therefore, we can avoid time-consuming comparisons between words that:
+Therefore, we can avoid time-consuming comparisons between a large number of words.

-- Are different lengths
-- Start with 2 completely different letters

-The way these sublists are populated and used also preserves alphabetical order, eliminating the need for additional sorting.
+The way these sublists are populated and used preserves alphabetical order, eliminating the need for additional sorting.

-## Time Complexity
+## Time Complexity (Note: big O notation requires correction.
+Or delete this section)
 - AVL insertion has a time complexity of O(log n)
 - AVL traversal has a time complexity of O(n)
-- Checking neighbours has a time complexity of O(n(n-1)/2).
-This simplifies to O(n<sup>2</sup>)
+- Checking neighbours has a time complexity of O(n(n-1)/2) [simplifies to O(n<sup>2</sup>)]

 As checking neighbours has the largest time complexity, this is where the majority of optimisations occurred.
 These optimisations have resulted in insertion being the slowest part!
 Therefore, the overall, simplified time complexity is **O(log n)**